mjaracz/analyze-sales/README.md

 - Installation and execution require no code modifications.
 - The README provides clear instructions for the reviewer.

+## 📄 License

+This project is shared publicly as part of the author’s technical portfolio and recruitment work.

+You are welcome to:

+- explore the code,
+- review architectural decisions,
+- learn about best practices,
+- fork it for educational purpose.

+## 🔒 Commercial use is strictly prohibited

+The source code, design, and project structure may not be used commercially, integrated into production systems, or reused in any business context without explicit written permission from the author. </br>
+This clarification aims to keep the project available for learning and evaluation while protecting it from unauthorized commercial exploitation. </br>

 ---

 Built with ❤️ using React Router.